movidius/ncappzoo/apps/street_cam_threaded/README.md

 # How it Works
-Two NCS devices are needed to run this application, one executes inferences for the Tiny Yolo network and one executes inferences for the googlenet network.
+At least two NCS devices are needed to run this application, one executes inferences for the Tiny Yolo network and the rest execute inferences for the googlenet network.
 OpenCV is used to open a stored video (or easily modifiable to use a camera stream.)
 For each frame of video that is processed, the program first runs a Tiny Yolo inference to find all objects in the image.
 This will be limited to the 20 categories that Tiny Yolo recognizes.
 Those categories can be seen in the code in this line:

 ```python
    network_classifications = ["aeroplane", "bicycle", "bird", "boat", "bottle", "bus", "car",